isatiso/node-tarpit/docs/1-core/1-concepts.md

     @TpService()
     class SecondService {
         constructor(
+            // @Inject(MaxInstance) means this parameter needs the value of MaxInstance,
+            // which is a number.
             @Inject(MaxInstance) public max_instance: number
         ) {}
     }
     ```

-   `@Inject(MaxInstance)` means this parameter needs the value of MaxInstance, which is a number.

 We called the mark of dependency Injection Token.
 Tarpit uses Injection Token to find the matched Provider.
 `FirstService` and `@Inject(MaxInstance)` mark each dependencies as FirstService and MaxInstance.